-As the sun set over Sydney Harbour on Friday 1 September, The Kids’ Cancer Project month-long bus tour came to a glittering end to celebrate the start of Childhood Cancer Awareness Month.
+As the sun set over Sydney Harbour on Friday 1 September 2017, The Kids’ Cancer Project month-long bus tour came to an end and set Childhood Cancer Awareness Month off to a glittering start.

 From the starting point in Townsville, Col Reynolds, the charity’s founder and former coach driver drove nearly 10,000kms down the east coast of Australia to share what he learned many years ago; the only way to truly help children with cancer is to invest in scientific research.